Yellow-bellied sea snake: Description

 The yellow-bellied sea snake, as the name implies, has a distinctive bicolor pattern with a yellow underbelly and brown back, making it easily distinguishable from other sea snake species.
 Yellow-bellied sea snakes, like many other species of sea snake, are fully adapted to living their whole lives at sea: mating, eating and giving birth to live young (ovoviviparous).
 Adaptations to aquatic life include the reduced ventral scale size, laterally compressed body and paddle-tail for swimming, valved nostrils and palatine seal for excluding seawater, and cutaneous gas exchange for prolonging dive times.
-This species can uptake up to 33% of its oxygen requirements through the skin while diving and swimming at the surface of the water.
+Yellow-bellied sea snakes have semi-permeable skin which extracts oxygen from the seawater through a process of cutaneous respiration while diving and swimming at the surface of the water.
 Sea snakes also have a special salt gland located in the lower jaw that was formerly believed to filter out salt from the surrounding seawater but has been found not to be used for that purpose, as sea snakes drink fresh water only.